Introduction, downloads

 --clump loads the named PLINK-format association report(s) (text files with a header line, a column containing variant IDs, and another column containing p-values) and groups results into LD-based clumps, writing a new report to plink.clumped.
 Gzipped reports are permitted.
 Multiple filenames can be separated by spaces or commas.

 Warning (added 22 Aug 2023): When using this command with --linear/--logistic, all p-values are considered, including those of covariates.
 Thus, you probably want to run --linear/--logistic with the 'hide-covar' modifier.
-(This footgun will be removed in PLINK 2.0.)
+(This footgun has been removed in PLINK 2.0.)

 • Clumps are formed around central "index variants" which, by default, must have p-value no larger than 0.0001; change this threshold with --clump-p1.
 Index variants are chosen greedily starting with the lowest p-value.
 Variants which meet the --clump-p1 threshold, but have already been assigned to another clump, do not start their own clumps unless --clump-best was specified.